AuxXxilium/AuxXxilium/README.md

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons, guided (semi-automated) Installation and more.
 Multiple customization Options are built-in.
 It is modified to run on different Hardware (see Wiki for more Informations).

 * Arc and DSM are independent from each other!
 Arc is a Boothelper for DSM.
 * The Loader is free and it will be free forever!
 If you paid for it to an suspicious person, i can't help you.
-Because i'm not connected to them i don't want to make money with this Project.
+Because i'm not connected to them!
+I don't want to make money with this Project.
 * Commercial use is not permitted and strictly forbidden!!!
 * DSM and all Parts of it are under Copyright / Ownership or Registered Trademark by Synology Inc.